richardmillen/etude-2-net-patterns/README.md

 A study of networking patterns over TCP & UDP, with implementations in Go & *(eventually)* C++.

+## Notes on Versions

-## v0.1
+### v0.1

+*n.b.
 Having had a degree of success with my initial investigations, I didn't like the direction it was heading.
-I needed to make substantive changes to the supporting packages, so to avoid the overhead of technical debt, I've opted to start over.
+I needed to make substantive changes to the supporting packages, so to avoid the overhead of working through the technical debt, I opted to start over.*

-## v0.2
+### v0.2

-This time around I've elected to go with a more state-centric design for a number of reasons:
+For this version I've elected to go with a more state-centric design for a number of reasons:

-+ self-documenting protocol; define inputs, define states that accept specific inputs etc.
++ self-documenting protocol; define states that accept defined inputs etc.
-+ it could help promote a more declarative style
++ it should help promote a more declarative style
 + various strategies e.g. heartbeating, beacons, ping-pong and so forth can be implemented as concurrent states in a hierarchical state machine. this should help with composability.
 + simplifies how invalid messages are handled.

-This approach does come with some inherent complexities / liabilities.
-Namely:
+This approach does come with some inherent complexities / liabilities including:

 + ensuring each automaton remains isolated. for instance, a server will have at least one connection for each remote client and each of those connections may be in different state.
-+ input events will be coming from two places; the network and the api consumer. depending on the situation, network traffic will often be validated, but under what circumstances should the input from our own code be validated? if a server receives a valid request from a client, should the servers response also be validated?
++ input events will be coming from two places; the network and the api consumer. should all input require an associated input event to be defined against the state? if a server receives a valid request from a client, should the servers response also be known to the current state whether it requires validation or not?
++ network traffic will often be validated, but under what circumstances should the input from the API consumer code be validated?
-+ what happens when a state machine reaches it's defined *final state* ? close the connection? do nothing? return to the *initial state*?
++ what happens when a state machine reaches it's defined *final state* ? close the connection? do nothing? return to the *initial state*? to what extent should this behaviour be configurable?
++ internal vs. external events? to what extent should they be differentiated? does `myState.HandleSomeEvent` represent an internal event while `myService.HandleSomeEvent` represents an external one? should they be defined different on the state i.e. `fsm.State{InternalEvents: ..., ExternalEvents: ...}` ?

+#### fsm Package

+Contains the core finite-state machine types e.g.

++ `State` struct: represents a single state within an automaton.
++ `Input` interface: all inputs into a state machine would implement this interface.

+#### netx Package

+Contains all the networking types.
+Built upon types in the `fsm` package.

++ `Connector` interface: establishes connections between endpoints.
++ `Conn` struct: built on top of `net.Conn`. *flyweight* State Machine.
++ `Listener` struct: accepts and creates `netx.Conn`s to remote endpoints. implements `Connector` interface.
++ `Dialer` struct: establishes a `netx.Conn` with remote Service. implements `Connector` interface.
++ `Service` struct: main object through which the consumer interacts. likely to be composed of and/or implement one or more types from the `fsm` package.

+*(package needs a better name!)*

+## Notes on Architectures & Patterns

-## Pub-Sub
+### Pub-Sub

 > Publisher sends a stream of messages.
 > Subscriber receives messages related to one, or more topics.